Plumsail/orgchart-docs/source/installation/installation-2019-as-wsp.rst

 Adding web part to a page
 -------------------------

-.. note:: If you use “Classic” SharePoint pages follow this `instruction <add-org-chart-to-classic-page.html>`_ to add web part to a page.
+.. note:: If you use "Classic" SharePoint pages follow this `instruction <add-org-chart-to-classic-page.html>`_ to add web part to a page.

 Navigate to the page where you want to add an org chart.